samuel-book/stroke_outcome/_sources/intro.md

 :::{figure-md} treatment_shift
 <img src="./images/treatment_shift.jpg" width="450">

-The predicted effect of treatment of a random selection of five patients with LVO, given thrombectomy at 120 mins after stroke.
+The predicted effect of treatment of a selection of five patients with LVO, given thrombectomy at 120 mins after stroke.
+The dotted lines represent the mRS shift for each patient if they received no treatment (top), or received MT at 120 minutes after stroke onset (bottom).
 :::

 ## References used in modelling